 - Select an area of your interest.
-If you are running a business where you should focus on selling and advertising, it is best to be passionate about it.
+If you’re running a business where you should focus on selling and advertising, it’s best to be passionate about it.

 - Do supplier and competitor research.
 Find out if the products you aim at are available for dropshipping and that no major brand has already taken the niche.

 - Scratch an itch.
-Look for problems that you can solve, how you can stand out from competitors, and create a unique offer that will attract online shoppers.
+Look for problems that you can solve, how you can stand out from competitors, and create a unique offer that’ll attract online shoppers.

 - Make sure people want it.
 You need to know that people are interested in what you want to offer.
-Use the Google Trends tool to check what people are searching for.
+You can use the Google Trends tool to check what people are searching for.

 In theory, you can sell anything online.
-Still, some products are more suitable as they are easier to work with and bring more money to your bank account.
+Still, some products are more suitable as they’re easier to work with and bring more money to your bank account.

 When choosing the best dropshipping products, look for something that is:

-- Evergreen.
-Non-seasonal goods will ensure your business brings cash flow year round.
+- Evergreen – non-seasonal products will ensure your business brings cash flow year-round.